RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 - [GCloud GKE](#gcloud-gke)
 - [Via Service Account](#via-service-account)

-ℹ️ NOTE: **The API url of the cluster must be available to the Roadie infrastructure services if you are not using the Broker.** You can choose to limit the availablity to our [IP networks](/docs/details/allowlisting-roadie-traffic/).
+ℹ️ NB: **The API url of the cluster must be available to the Roadie infrastructure services if you are not using the Broker.** You can choose to limit the availablity to our [IP networks](/docs/details/allowlisting-roadie-traffic/).
 See instructions on setup of the broker in the instructions for your deployment type.

 All three of these can use a Broker service that runs in your infrastructure and means that you do not have to expose your cluster via an AWS cross account Role, Google OAUTH App token or Service Account Token.